 A student may be administratively withdrawn from a course for any of the following reasons:

-- Students who do not initiate academic activity during the first week of the course may be withdrawn.
+- Students who do not initiate academic engagement during the first week of the course may be withdrawn.
 Note: Students are responsible for withdrawing from courses they do not plan to attend and will be held financially responsible for tuition charges for classes not dropped/withdrawn from during the drop/add period.

 - The student is not progressing academically in the course.
-Faculty will submit and Early Alert (EA) and communicate the student’s status in the course.
+Faculty will submit an Early Alert (EA) and communicate the student’s status in the course.
 All administrative withdrawals will be at the discretion of the Director of Student Affairs (or designated official).

 - Violation of the Basic Principles of Student Responsibility Policy or other reasons on a case-by-case basis.